hypescaler/aws-vscode-remote-containers/README.md

 # Managed VS Code Remote Dev Environments

-The `Hypescale::Devtools::Devinstance` resource manages an EC2 instance and additional services that make a great dev environment for the [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension.
+The `AWSSamples::Devtools::Devinstance` resource manages an EC2 instance and additional services that make a great dev environment for the [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension.
 VS Code and other IDEs like Cloud9 are popularizing remote dev environments, which in general offer the following benefits:

 - Ability to acquire computing resources (CPU, RAM, GPU...) as needed and tear them down when idle
 - Don't be restricted by the hardware limits of the local machine